The Preacher’s Final Point: What Do You Hope the Listener Will Think, Feel or Do?

 Allen instructs, “We should lead our hearers up to a climactic moment and then trust them and the gospel to do the rest.”
 (Location 300)

-The call to action need not be prescriptive.
 If our sermon message is that God calls us to love our enemies, we can trust the Spirit to nudge each person to identify the enemy they’re encouraged to love.

-For some, that may be a family member.
+For some, that may be immigrants.
 For others, that may be those of a different political party.
-Still others may feel conviction around a coworker or neighbor or even themselves.

-The power of preaching is in trusting God to reveal the sermon message to you, and then trusting the relationship between listener and Spirit to connect the sermon to their particular struggle.
+The power of preaching is in trusting God to reveal the sermon message to you—and then trusting the relationship between listener and Spirit to connect the sermon to their particular struggle.

 Step 4: Temper Expectations